 Assistance League of Southeast Michigan (Children & Families)

-Assistance League volunteers transforming the lives of children and adults through community programs.
+Assistance League volunteers transform the lives of children and adults through community programs.
 The funds will be used for their Operation School Bell program.
 This program provides new school clothing and necessities to promote self-esteem and school attendance.
 Each student receives a new warm coat, hat, gloves, uniform pants, tops, underwear, socks, hygiene kit, and book, which they carry home in a new duffel bag.

 TCB Youth Mentoring (Environment/Community Improvement)

 T.C.B.
 Youth Mentoring is an after-school work program designed to teach teens the importance of financial planning, money management, and personal responsibility.
 The goal of our program is to ensure that the teens involved are unaffected by the financial hardships that being born into a life of poverty might offer them.
-The teens are taught the value of hard work and the importance of becoming a financial contributor to their family.
+The teens are taught the value of hard work and the importance of becoming a financial contributor to their families.
 We strive to teach our students the importance of family, community, and social awareness.
 The funds will be used to rehabilitate a neglected portion of Shadyside Park in Mount Clemens.
 Through the improvements to the baseball diamond, we hope to offer after-school tee-ball, baseball, softball, and kickball for the children of Mount Clemens and neighboring cities.
 With the updated and safe field, we hope to offer no-cost sports camps, clinics, and leagues to the impoverished youth in the area.
 Our goal is to make it possible for youth to develop positive character traits through participation in team sports and give them a place to go after school that will provide structure and fun.
 We believe that the improvements to the city park will reinstate a sense of pride in the neighborhoods and surrounding communities.